Players 2 or 4

 Play - Phase 2.

-Note: There's nothing to stop you choosing the same trump suit or top rank (or both) as in Phase 1.
+Note: You may, if you wish, choose the same trump suit or top rank (or both) as in Phase 1.

 Score